10 TRX Trainer Exercises To Improve Your Power, Speed, Strength

-Well done, you’ve made it to third base.The TRX row’s elder (and much tougher) brother, the wall row.
-Once again grab your TRX handles facing the anchor as though you were about to perform a row, except now we’re taking it off the ground.
-Place one foot a time onto the wall so you are fully suspended and now perform your row, keeping your back flat and drawing yourself up until your hands meet the sides of your ribcage.
-This is tough exercise as you are now fully suspended controlling your full body weight, whilst also maintaining a tight core in order to balance against the wall.
+Grab your TRX handles facing the anchor as though you were about to perform a row, except now we’re taking it off the ground.
+Place one foot a time onto the wall so you are fully suspended and now perform your row, keeping your back flat and drawing yourself up until your hands meet the sides of your rib cage.
+This is a tough exercise as you are now fully suspended and controlling your full body weight whilst also maintaining a tight core in order to balance against the wall.
 If you can’t reach a wall from your attachment, try placing your feet on a high step.
-12 rows before you move on.
+Do 12 rows before you move on.

 04. TRX Single-Leg Burpees

-It's time to take things up a notch.
-You didn’t think you’d get to halfway easy did you?
-For exercise 4 loop your handles so that just one is taut and hook in your foot over the bottom stirrup.
+For exercise 4, loop your handles so that just one is taut and hook in your foot over the bottom stirrup.
 The handle should hang around knee length.
 Now, facing away from the anchor, you’re going to burpee or ‘squat thrust’ as they are more formally known.
 Take you hands down to the ground as you jump the free leg back into extended plank.
 Explode off this leg and jump back to standing.
-Viola.
-An intense full-body plyometric exercise.
+This is an intense full-body plyometric exercise.
 A total of 10 is required, that’s 10 per leg.
-No excuses!

 05. TRX Triple Threat Abdominals

-Halfway there!
-Not bad.
-Our next move’s a triple threat, you’re going to need abs of steel for this one.
+Our next move is a triple threat; you’re going to need abs of steel for this one.
 Facing away from the anchor, come onto all fours and attach your feet into the stirrups, lift your knees off the floor so you are in a floating plank position, this is your start point.
-From here we complete the following sequence, push, pike, crunch.
+From here, complete the following sequence: push, pike, crunch.
 For the push-up, sink your chest down to the floor engaging your abdominals to prevent your feet from swinging in the stirrups.
 Next, the pike, lock your knees and keep your legs and arms extended whilst bringing your feet forward towards your hands.
 Your bum should lift into the air and it should feel like you're trying to fold in half.
 The third part to this move is a suspended crunch, return to your plank and then tuck your knees in towards your elbows, bum down this time.
 Hint: You need to shorten your straps so that as you pike your feet remain elevated.Completing all three moves counts as one rep. Hit 10.

 06. TRX Row to Extended Plank

-So you beat halfway?
-But can you score six?
-The row to plank double.
-Grab both handles and lean back for a bodyweight row.
-Palms face each other as you pull your body up, elbows shaving the ribcage.
-This is the turning point where, maintaining a neutral spine, you now bring your hands up passed your head and into a fallout position, shifting your bodyweight forward simultaneously until your hands are straight above your head.
+Grab both handles and lean back for a body weight row.
+Palms face each other as you pull your body up, elbows shaving the rib cage.
+This is the turning point where, maintaining a neutral spine, you now bring your hands up past your head and into a fallout position, shifting your body weight forward simultaneously until your hands are straight above your head.
 Your body weight should shift backwards and forwards between these two moves.
 Another 10 will see you through to TRX exercise three.
-A row plus a plank count as one, don’t try any half reps!
+A row plus a plank counts as one.

 07. TRX Single-Handed Push Up